Frequently Asked Questions

 7. I received an administrative citation, what do I do?

-When an administrative citation is issued by Neighborhood Improvement Services staff, you will need to pay or appeal the administrative citation within 15 days of the date the citation was issued.
+When an administrative citation is issued by Neighborhood Improvement Services staff, you will need to pay or appeal the administrative citation within 15 days from the date the citation was issued.
 You can appeal the citation at www.CitationProcessingCenter.com or call 1-800-989-2058.
 In addition, if you do not abate the violation by the new deadline, you may receive addition administrative citations.

 8. How do I get rid of my bulky items?